HotSauceJS/BeginningJavaScript/README.md

 # Beginning JavaScript

-Greg &amp; Dustin's Beginning JavaScript Class Files
+Aww yeah, these are Greg &amp; Dustin's Beginning JavaScript class files.

+You'll find individual lessons in each directory.

+Notes for the whole class are available in the cheatsheets directory.

 ## Installing Node